kelvin-21/puzzle-2022-06/README.md

 ## Solution 2 (backtracking)

-For each cell $c$ in the grid, try each possible value $K$ for that region that has not been used, and perform backtracking based.
+For each cell $c$ in the grid, try each possible value $K$ for that region that has not been used, and perform backtracking based on the truth values of the following checks.
 Continue if all of the followings hold, abandon otherwise.
 1. (**Local neighbor check**) Check that the nearest $K$ is at least $K$ units away.
 Raise failure if the boundary of $K$-ball (centered at $c$) has been filled but does not contain any $K$.
 2. (**Global neighbor check**) For each cell $s$ with value $S$ in the grid, if $s$ is exactly $S$ units away from the newly added cell $c$, then perform local neighbor check on $s$.